marromlam/sailor.vim/README.md

 straightforward to get it running.
 You will need to restart kitty so all the configuration works fine.
 This file runs after the vim/nvim plugin is installed.

+### Requirements

+- This requires kitty v0.13.1 or higher.
+- Requires newer version of tmux with 'pane_at_*' format feature.
+(Not sure which version, but tested tmux 2.1 and didn't work)
+- Works even between splits in a tmux session inside a kitty window.

 ### Editor: vim/nvim.